Brian-J-Wang/test-repo/README.md

 ---
 name: Test Repo
-technologies: [react, astro, html, css]
+technologies:
+  - react
+  - typescript
+  - javascript
 desc: This is a test repo used to test the github services

 ---